 Bridget and I took a further two weeks to find our way across Turkey and arrive at the border with Iran.
 Once again I was a little nervous, not this time because of the processes, but because George W. Bush had just accused Iran of being “The Axis of Evil.”
 Thanks George, good timing.
 All I knew about Iran was what I had read in newspapers and that it was a restricted currency economy.
 This was a new one on me and it required some advance planning.
 No type of credit card was valid anywhere in the country, therefore I needed to carry adequate funds in Sterling, Euros or US Dollars to cover my stay.

 The UK government’s advice on traveling in Iran stated, “avoid gatherings of people,” as they might be construed as anti-government by the authorities and you might be accused of incitement.
-Within 30 meters of the border post I parked the Midget whilst I went to purchase my car insurance.
+Within 30 meters of the border post I parked the Midget whilst I went to purchase my car insurance through a car insurance agent.
 On returning I found a large crowd of curious locals around the car!
 A police officer was hurrying over to find out what was happening, so I quickly started Bridget and drove away.

 The people of Iran (Persians) are the absolute opposite of what the western officials would have us believe.
 They are warm, generous and well educated.
 They are not narrow minded but well aware and tolerant of other cultures and religions.
 Certainly they are fiercely proud of their country, but shouldn’t everyone be?
 I left Iran reluctantly and entered Pakistan resolute in my intention to return in the future.